amarcommonmanweb/ci_framework/README_MODULES.txt

 5.
-The '/js/third_party/' folder consists of the js files from outside, distrbuted for free... like the md5.js
+The '/js/third_party/' folder consists of the js files from outside, distrbuted for free... like the md5.js and each module has a file in the js folder <module name>.js

 6.
 three main divisions in the header scripts and css